Pilgrim and Albergue Etiquette

 6. Use water sparingly and mop out the shower after using it.

-7. Put phones and alarms on vibrate or turn them off at night, so as to not disturb or wake up your fellow pilgrims. –If you MUST make a cell phone call after 9:30 pm at night, please go outside AWAY from the windows where weary pilgrims are sleeping and try to keep your conversation at a low volume and short.
+7. Put phones and alarms on vibrate or turn them off at night, to not disturb or wake up your fellow pilgrims. –If you MUST make a cell phone call after 9:30 pm, please go outside AWAY from the windows where weary pilgrims are sleeping and try to keep your conversation at a low volume and short.

-8. If listening to a music or podcasts in bed at night – please turn the volume down so the people near you don’t have to listen to it too.
+8. If listening to music or podcasts in bed at night – please turn the volume down so the people near you don’t have to listen to it too or better yet use your headphones.

 9. When leaving or walking through a village very early in the morning, do so quietly. i.e. soft voices, carrying those clicking sticks aloft.
 Think of tiptoeing by a sleeping host.